thoughtsunificator/instagram-dm-unsender/README.md

 ⚠️ [Only works on the US version](#why-only-us)

+## Use cases

+- One possible use case would be people wanting to switch to fediverse want to "remove" all their messages from Meta's platform.

 ## How does it work ?

 This script is meant to be run on the page that lists the message threads.